Cyberworkplace is an off-beat initiative focusing on reducing the cybersecurity talent gap and promote cybersecurity awareness.

 To help reduce the current shortage of cybersecurity experts in the labor market and to provide much-needed 21st-century skills to tech-savvy youngsters.

 Globally, businesses and governments are struggling to attract talented cybersecurity employees.
-This struggle is the result of a lack of skilled job-seekers and/ or the employers looking at the wrong place(s).
+This struggle is the result of a lack of skilled job-seekers and/ or employers looking at the wrong place(s).

 Educational initiatives aimed at increasing the cybersecurity talent pool focusing on fixed profiles on what specialists should look like and pay too little attention to practice/cybersecurity as a craft.